MichaelNAndrews/MichaelAndrewsIT1025/Lab3/readme.md

 |**Utility Software**|
 |Programs that allow you to fix or modify your computer in someway.|

+**Enterprise Resource Planning System/Software**

+Centralized database software that can be implemented for organizations (large and small) to help manage and review information essential to daily operations.

 ## Virtualization
 ## Python
 ## Career Exploration